acm-uiuc/til/_til/git/untrack-a-file-without-deleting-it.md

+---
-# Untrack A File Without Deleting It
+title: Untrack A File Without Deleting It
+category: git
+---

 Generally when I invoke `git rm <filename>`, I do so with the intention of removing a file from the project entirely. `git-rm` does exactly that,